ousamuel/CashTrack/README.md

 npm run dev in cashtrack
 npm start in server

-This is a TypeScript-React project with a backend powered by [Node/Express](https://expressjs.com/) + [MongoDB](https://www.mongodb.com/)and Tailwind CSS for UX.
+This is a TypeScript-React project with a backend powered by [Node/Express](https://expressjs.com/) + [MongoDB](https://www.mongodb.com/) and Tailwind CSS for UX.

 <!-- Deployed via Vercel & PythonAnywhere: [Click here to visit the site](https://fitness-app-ousamuel.vercel.app/)
 # SteelStance -->